-This session will demonstrate how NEC4 seeks to enhance trust and collaboration and how this intention can be supported and enhanced by effective assurance.
+This webinar will demonstrate how NEC4 seeks to enhance trust and collaboration and how this can be supported and enhanced by effective assurance.

 - Deemed acceptance of defined costs

 - Deemed acceptance of final assessments of costs

 - Deemed Acceptance of Programme

 - An explanation of assurance using examples from outside construction

 By the end of the session, you will understand how effective assurance goes beyond identifying and fixing problems to uncover opportunities to do things better and more efficiently.

 Director at The Orange Partnership

 |In 2002, Phil joined the £4.2bn Terminal 5 programme at Heathrow Airport.
 He worked with senior management to create a team made up of people with accounting experience to carry out risk based audits using forensic IT tools.
 That team went on to identify and recover in excess of £40million in overcharges.